kirui93/ScenTrees.jl/docs/src/tutorial/tutorial41.md

 Most of the times when you load the data into Julia, it loads it as a `DataFrame` type.
 But we have wrote the function in a manner that the user should provide a Matrix of either floats or integers.
 In the following procedure, we use the function `Matrix` to convert the loaded dataframe into a matrix which is the right type of input into the function.

-The function `KernelScenarios(data::Union{Array{Int64,2},Array{Float64,2}}, kernelDistribution = Logistic; Markovian = true)` takes a ``(N \times T)`` dimensional data and the distribution of the kernel you want to employ.
+The function `kernel_scenarios(data::Union{Array{Int64,2},Array{Float64,2}}, kernelDistribution = Logistic; Markovian = true)` takes a ``(N \times T)`` dimensional data and the distribution of the kernel you want to employ.
 The $N$ rows of the data are the number of trajectories in the initial data and the $T$ columns is the number of stages in in each trajectory of the data.
 We also let the user to specify whether the process he/she is creating is a Markovian process or not.
 We are aware that scenario lattices are natural discretization of Markovian process.
 Hence the user should create samples for a scenario tree for the condition `Markovian = false` and scenario lattices for the condition `Markovian = true`.

-Since `TreeApproximation!` and `LatticeApproximation` function needs a process function for generating samples that doesn't take any inputs, we employ the concept of function closures inside the above function.
-The function `KernelScenarios(data, kernelDistribution; Markovian = true)` is a get-field type of a function closure and so is sufficient to be a function required for stochastic approximation process.
+Since `tree_approximation!` and `lattice_approximation` function needs a process function for generating samples that doesn't take any inputs, we employ the concept of function closures inside the above function.
+The function `kernel_scenarios(data, kernelDistribution; Markovian = true)` is a get-field type of a function closure and so is sufficient to be a function required for stochastic approximation process.

 To confirm the above statement, consider a ``1000 \times 5`` dimensional data from random walk.
 What is important to be said is that we use the package [`CSV`.jl](https://github.com/JuliaData/CSV.jl) to read the data into Julia and since we need the data in matrix form, we use the function `Matrix` from the package [`DataFrames.jl`](https://github.com/JuliaData/DataFrames.jl) to convert the dataframe into an array in two dimension which is then the input of our function.